localstack/docs/content/en/user-guide/integrations/gitpod/index.md

 ## Overview

-Gitpod is an open-source remote development platform for remote development.
+Gitpod is an open-source platform that enables remote software development via ephemeral workspaces.
 It provides an automated setup with cloud-based, remote developer environments connected with a developer’s [editing experience of choice](https://www.gitpod.io/docs/references/ides-and-editors).
 Gitpod allow users to codify their developer environment as code.
-With project's codified, you can spin up a new workspace, start coding and throw away the workspace when they are done!
+With projects codified, you can spin up a new workspace, start coding and throw away the workspace when they are done!

 ## LocalStack on GitPod